GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-strongswan/index.md

             # Enable loosy source validation, if possible.
 Otherwise disable validation.
             sysctl -w net.ipv4.conf.${VTI_IF}.rp_filter=2 || sysctl -w net.ipv4.conf.${VTI_IF}.rp_filter=0

-            # If you would like to use VTI for policy-based you shoud take care of routing by yourselv, e.x.
+            # If you would like to use VTI for policy-based you should take care of routing by yourselv, e.x.
             #if [[ "${PLUTO_PEER_CLIENT}" != "0.0.0.0/0" ]]; then
             #    ${IP} r add "${PLUTO_PEER_CLIENT}" dev "${VTI_IF}"
             #fi